-increased when energy demand rose.
+The outburst of COVID-19 in the spring of 2020 increased the risk level among Nordic electricity markets; TCI surged from 27.2% in April 2020 to 73.5% in October 2021.
+Moreover, there was an increase in TCI from mid-2020 to the end of 2021.
+In the post-COVID-19 economic recovery period, prices of natural gas, electricity, and carbon steeply increased when energy demand rose.
 The surge in demand was not matched by increased supplies, and the importing regions competed with one another in the global energy market.
 The economic consequences of an electricity supply shortage worsened as the 2021 winter arrived, confirming that COVID-19 and the post-COVID economic recovery increased market risk.
 However, from the end of 2021, Nordic electricity recovered from the pandemic as wind generation rapidly rose there, and Norway had more rainfall, so that eventually some of its reservoirs reached their highest point since 2015 (Matt, 2022).
 There was no acute risk of shortages or supply disruptions in the electricity supply in the four countries when 2022 began.

-5.1.2.
-Net directional spillover analysis
+5.1.2 Net directional spillover analysis

-To investigate the directional dynamic spillovers for each market in the Nord Pool, Fig. 3 plots the net spillovers with regard to Eq.
-(11) in Section 3.3 ( $NET{nm,t} = TO{n \to m,t}(H)$ - $FROM{n \leftarrow m,t}(H)$ ) and corresponding to the last row of Table 4, "Net Total."
-Fig. 4 plots the net pairwise volatility spillover that corresponds to Eq.
-(12) in Section 3.3.
+To investigate the directional dynamic spillovers for each market in the Nord Pool, Figure 3 plots the net spillovers with regard to Equation (11) in Section 3.3 ($NET{nm,t} = TO{n \to m,t}(H)$ - $FROM{n \leftarrow m,t}(H)$) and corresponding to the last row of Table 4, "Net Total."
+Figure 4 plots the net pairwise volatility spillover that corresponds to Equation (12) in Section 3.3.
 The net pairwise volatility spillover between market n and m is the difference between gross volatility shocks transmitted from market n to m and gross volatility shocks transmitted from m to n (Diebold and Yilmaz, 2012).

 We start with Denmark.
-Fig. 3 indicates Denmark is net volatility spillover receiver over the sample, except for relatively short episodes, for example, briefly being a volatility transmitter at the end of 2016.
+Figure 3 indicates Denmark is net volatility spillover receiver over the sample, except for relatively short episodes, for example, briefly being a volatility transmitter at the end of 2016.
 This is consistent with the averaged results in Table 4, which shows Denmark is the largest receiver of volatility spillover.
-Fig. 4 further indicates Sweden as a net transmitter of shocks to Denmark (Fig. 3, Denmark-Sweden).
+Figure 4 further indicates Sweden as a net transmitter of shocks to Denmark (Figure 3, Denmark-Sweden).
 From 2010 to early 2014, Denmark is net spillover receiver shocks from Finland, Norway south, Norway north, and Sweden.
 There are, however, exceptions to when Denmark is a volatility spillover transmitter.
 For instance, it transmitted shocks to Finland in 2016 and to Southern Norway at the end of 2016.
 Denmark has the largest share of wind power in generation mix and the effect of intermittent wind power on price volatility is higher.
 The country imported hydropower from Norway and Sweden, hence the evidence of shock receiver holds reasonably.

 The second largest volatility spillover receiver is Southern Norway (Table 4).
 Southern Norway is an interesting case in Nord Pool as, in the summer of 2022, its water reservoir level became incredibly low and it exported large amounts of electricity to the rest of Europe, resulting in supply and demand unbalance.
 It is also connected to western Denmark, where the power generation is based on wind while Southern Norway relies on hydropower.
-Southern Norway benefits from the flexibility of being a hydro producer while being connected to Danish wind power,
+Southern Norway benefits from the flexibility of being a hydro producer while being connected to Danish wind power, Southern Norway imports wind electricity when the cost of import is lower than the opportunity cost of using own water in the reservoirs.
+Figure 3 shows that Southern Norway was a net spillover receiver from 2010 to 2013 and 2016 to 2022.